kwalczak80/Arduino-Quiz/README.md

 <ul>
    <li>The Balsamiq software was to create a visual layout of the Arduino Quiz website.
 You can check the wireframes below.</li>
    <ul>
-      <li>The desktop wireframes showing all the sections can be found <a href="assets/docs/arduino-quiz-wireframe-for-desktop-all-sections.pdf">here</a></li>
+      <li>The desktop wireframes showing all the quiz sections can be found <a href="assets/wireframes/arduino-quiz-wireframe-for-desktop-all-sections.pdf">here</a></li>
-      <li>The tablet/ipad wireframes showing the all sections can be found <a href="assets/docs/arduino-quiz-wireframe-for-tablet-all-sections.pdf">here</a></li>
+      <li>The tablet/ipad wireframes showing all the sections can be found <a href="assets/wireframes/arduino-quiz-wireframe-for-tablet-all-sections.pdf">here</a></li>
-      <li>The mobile wireframes showing all the sections found <a href="assets/docs/arduino-quiz-wireframe-for-mobile-all-sections.pdf">here</a></li>
+      <li>The mobile wireframes showing all the quiz sections found <a href="assets/wireframes/arduino-quiz-wireframe-for-mobile-all-sections.pdf">here</a></li>
    </ul>
 </ul>
 <hr>